What is the IPMT Function?

-- The returned interest payments are negative values, as these represent outgoing payments (for the business taking out the loan), that is why we took the loan amount as negative (-B2).
+- The returned interest payments are negative values, as these represent outgoing payments (for a business taking out a loan) – that is why we took the loan amount as negative (-B2).

 Things to remember about the IPMT function

-- We need to ensure that the units we use for specifying the rate and nper arguments.
+- We need to ensure that the units we use for specifying the rate and nper arguments are proper.
 If we make monthly payments on a 4-year loan at 24% annual interest, we need to use 24%/12 for rate and 4*24 for nper.
 If you make annual payments on the same loan, use 24% for rate and 4 for nper.

-- Cash paid out is shown as negative numbers.
-Cash received is shown as positive numbers.
+- Cash paid out (as on a loan) is shown as negative numbers.
+Cash received (as from an investment) is shown as positive numbers.